ajaxloadmore/ajax-load-more/README.txt

 &rarr; [See All Examples](https://connekthq.com/plugins/ajax-load-more/examples/)

-**Note**: The [Custom Repeaters Add-On](https://connekthq.com/plugins/ajax-load-more/custom-repeaters/) has been installed for use on each of our product demos.
+**Note**: The [Templates Add-On](https://connekthq.com/plugins/ajax-load-more/templates/) has been installed for use on each of our product demos.

 [youtube https://www.youtube.com/watch?v=EQ57i6dkOew]